shftan/shftan.github.io/oldernews.md

 <div class="row-fluid" id="news"><h3>Older News</h3>
 </div>
+- 1/22: I was on a panel on post-phd plans organized by Cornell University's Graduate Students for Gender Inclusion in Computing.
+- 12/21: Mentored a roundtable on causal inference at the 2021 Women in Machine Learning Workshop.
 - 5/21: It was fun to (virtually) chat with Smith College Intro ML students about starting out in ML and ML careers.
 - 4/19: Received the inaugural MA alum of the year award from Columbia's Statistics Department.
 Beyond honored!
 - 1/19: I gave a talk at Microsoft Research during the AI residents' lunch seminar.
 It was really nice to meet the AI residents!
-- 12/18: It was great to mentor a roundtable at the [2018 Women in Machine Learning Workshop](https://docs.google.com/document/d/1Xm0EIgM9ZPAaX39bbGmkQ-tzzQvWewgmuK4sI2cvgg4/edit)!
+- 12/18: It was great to mentor a roundtable at the 2018 Women in Machine Learning Workshop!
 My roundtable topic was "seeking funding: fellowships and grants"
 - 11/18: I will be giving a talk at AT&T Labs' Graduate Student Symposium
 - 10/18: I presented a poster at Microsoft Research's PhD Summit Workshop
 - 5/18: Back at UC Santa Cruz again to give guest lecture on interpretability